Propane Gas Bottle – How Do LPG Cylinders Work – Gas in Bottle

 LPG Cylinder Pressure Varies with Temperature

-As previously mentioned, LPG stored as gas in bottles is under pressure.
+As previously mentioned, LPG stored as gas in bottle is under pressure.

 LPG cylinder pressure increases with temperature.